TrelisResearch/install-guides/jupyter-lab-setup.md

 # Installing Jupyter Lab

 1. You'll need to have both python and pip installed to do this.
-Ask ChatGPT how if you don't (on a Mac, it's best to install python using homebrew, which itself needs to be installed from the homebrew repo on GitHub).
+Ask ChatGPT how if you don't.
+On a Mac, it's best to install python using homebrew, which itself needs to be installed from the homebrew repo on GitHub.
 2. Open a terminal.
 3. Set up and activate a virtual environment, by running:
 ```